Planning the Perfect Garden for Bees

 One effective pollinator garden practice is grouping flowers of the same species for maximum attractiveness.

-For example, rather than having 4 plants of the same type scattered throughout the garden, plant them close together in one section.
-Then, have other sections that feature similar plants.
+Rather than having 4 plants of the same type scattered throughout the garden, plant them close together in one section.

 Providing a clean safe water source for bees is very important.
 Water is used for several purposes in the hive and it is not stored but must be collected daily.